 MRI was captured using a 2D radial golden-angle gradient echo FLASH sequence with echo time of 2.51 ms, flip angle of 8° and repetition time of 5.8 ms. The acquisition matrix size was 176 x 176 x 1.
 Each scan lasted 160 s, with a total of 100 k-space repetitions acquired.
 Cine images were reconstructed, with each frame representing a 2° interval of knee motion using iterative and non-Cartesian reconstruction techniques.

-The semi-automated segmentation process was executed in five main steps: (1) Canny edge detection was used to identify edges in the image for the tibia and femur; (2) connected-component labeling technique was used to pick out edges of the interior boundary of the cortical bone; (3) key reference points were established on the binary edge outputs facilitating frame-to-frame transformations using greedy nearest neighbor sorting and cubic spline interpolation.
-(4) transformation matrices that map the position of the bone edge from one frame to the next were determined through optimization of a cost function.
+The semi-automated segmentation process was executed in five main steps: (1) Canny edge detection was used to identify edges in the image for the tibia and femur; (2) connected-component labeling technique was used to pick out edges of the interior boundary of the cortical bone; (3) key reference points were established on the binary edge outputs, facilitating frame-to-frame transformations using greedy nearest neighbor sorting and cubic spline interpolation; (4) transformation matrices that map the position of the bone edge from one frame to the next were determined through optimization of a cost function.
 This function quantified the alignment error between subsequent frames by calculating the minimal distances between transformed and target coordinates.
 Optimization of this function was conducted by using the nonlinear least squares approach to obtain the optimal set of translation and rotation parameters; and (5) these matrices were applied to the boundaries of the tibia and femur segments in the first frame, automating segmentation across the remaining frames in the motion cycle.

 After segmentation, the angle between the long axes of the tibia and femur was derived using principal component analysis, and the Euclidean distance between anatomical landmarks at the distal and proximal points of these bones was measured.